mgedmin/project-summary/README.rst

 This is a script to help:

-- it runs as a Jenkins job every hour
+- it runs every hour
-- re-uses my Jenkins workspaces to look at git clones of the projects (they're in /var/lib/jenkins/jobs/\*/workspace)
+- pulls the latest changes for all the projects checked out in /srv/project-summary/
 - finds the latest tag in each Git repo and counts commit since them
 - collects some other data from the public GitHub API (such as the number of open issues) and other sources (such as Python version support classifiers in